 The time you most need a user manual is usually the time you discover that you don’t have one… Often this happens only after you have wasted an hour rummaging through dozens of old manuals – for things you no longer even own!

 I’m not just talking about computing stuff either – user manuals for products like ovens, mowers, TV and audio equipment all seem to have a habit of disappearing over the years.

-The next step is to search online for a free owners manual but this can also be frustrating:
+The next step is to search online for free manuals online but this can also be frustrating:

 - Google searches may find websites which claim to have the right manual – but then want to charge you to view it…